sf-wdi-15/notes/week_08_optimizations/day_2_json_and_jquery_xhr/dusk_ajax/README.md

 </html>
 ```

-Note that we can also include the `<script>` tag in the head of our HTML.
-However, it's often become common practice to include jQuery at the end of the body because this allows the entire page to load before downloading and processing jQuery, which can improve load times.
+Note that we could also put the `<script>` tag in the head of our HTML.
+However, many devs choose to include jQuery at the end of the body because this allows the entire page to load before downloading and processing jQuery— which can improve load times.

 ##Using AJAX